Trump, advisers charged in Georgia for 2020 election overthrow scheme

 Trump's company was fined $1.6 million after being convicted of tax fraud in a New York court in December.

-(Additional reporting by Sarah N. Lynch, Rami Ayyub, Jack Queen, Tim Ahmann, Andrew Goudsward, Kanishka Singh; writing by Andy Sullivan; editing by Scott Malone and Howard Goller)
+(Additional reporting by Sarah N. Lynch, Rami Ayyub, Jack Queen, Tim Ahmann, Andrew Goudsward, Kanishka Singh, Nilutpal Timsina; writing by Andy Sullivan; editing by Scott Malone and Howard Goller)

 ((andy.sullivan@thomsonreuters.com; +1 202 421 5603;))